Passover 2026

 Passover is a time when family and friends come together to celebrate our redemption from Egypt and becoming the Jewish nation.

-We are excited to invite you to our beautiful seders, the first seder on the first night of Passover, Monday April 22nd, and the second seder on Tuesday April 23rd.
+We are excited to invite you to our beautiful seders, the grand community seder on the first night of Passover, Wed, April 1st, and the second night, at the Danow family seder on Thu, April 2nd.

-We are limited on space so please RSVP below earlier than later.
+We are limited on space so please RSVP below earlier rather than later.

 Looking forward to celebrating with you this special holiday!